giucamp/liquid/README.md

 # liquid
 C++ tensor algebra &amp; compiler

-Liquid is a work in progress, and currently it's not functional.
+Liquid is a work in progress, and currently it's not functional and totally undocumented.
 A working cpu-only backend is planned for the end of 2020.

 ## Tensor Types
 *scalar_type* ← `real`|`int`|`bool`|`any`